margaretclinard/project_idea_bank/README.md

 ```

 Acceptance Criteria:
-* User passes in `add` command followed by a project name.
+* User selects `1` from the main menu.
-* The project name is printed with a prompt to enter the project's description and technology stack.
+* User is prompted to enter the project details.
-* Confirmation is printed showing the new project with details.
+* The project name, description, and stack is printed.

 ### Updating a project